timofeysie/khipu/docs/architecture/parsing-wikipedia-content.md

 On the web page, you can see it's the "See also[edit]" section.
 We don't want anything after this.

-So next it's determine how to cut off the parsing, and then fix up the issues of the items that are captured.
+So next it's determine how to cut off the parsing, and then fix up the issues of the items that are not right.

 Commit message: #44 #35 parsing label and description from wikipedia page wip